adobe/aem-pwa-studio-extensions/aem-cfm-blog-extension/README.md

 3. In `/aem/config`, update the following configurations to include the hostname of the PWA Studio app.
 This hostname is generated during step 2 of the PWA Studio setup.
     * `src/main/content/jcr_root/apps/blog-demo/config/com.adobe.granite.cors.impl.CORSPolicyImpl~blogpost.cfg.json`

-        Update the `allowedorigin` property to the full hostname of your local PWA installation.
+        Update the `alloworigin` property to the full hostname of your local PWA installation.

         Example: `https://pwa-studio-test-vflyn.local.pwadev:9366`